Ryan McMahon Player Props: Rockies vs. Marlins

 Marlins Pitching Rankings

-- The 9.5 strikeouts per nine innings compiled by the Marlins pitching staff ranks third in the league.
+- The Marlins have the 15th-ranked team ERA among all league pitching staffs (4.17).

-- The Marlins have the 14th-ranked team ERA across all league pitching staffs (4.15).
+- Marlins pitchers combine to rank 14th in baseball in home runs given up (110 total, 1.1 per game).

-- Marlins pitchers combine to give up 107 total home runs at a clip of 1.1 per game (to rank 14th in baseball).
+- Cueto (0-1) takes the mound for the Marlins to make his second start of the season.

 © 2023 Data Skrive.
 All rights reserved.